kirkbrunson/omsnotes/content/7646/_index.md

-{{%attachments style="blue" title="Credit: much of this section comes from Ryan Babaie & Neil Hardy's guide.
-Download it here:" /%}}
+Credit: much of this section comes from Ryan Babaie & Neil Hardy's guide.